What is raw sugar?

 There are some products on the market now being sold as raw sugar and of course, that sounds like sugar that is not fooled with, but that is not really the case.
 Using the term, as far as I’m concerned, is nothing more than marketing, because, as far as food labels are concerned, there is no standard definition as to what raw sugar is.
 I can tell you what it is NOT, however.

-So, if you asked an expert on sugar production what raw sugar is, they'd probably consider it to be sugar that is extracted from sugar cane juice, but not refined any further.
+The use of the term raw varies.
+If you asked an expert on sugar production what raw sugar is, they might tell you it is sugar that is extracted from sugar cane juice, but not refined any further.
 Not washed, and not decolored.
 This true raw sugar is banned for sale to the public.
 It contains dirt, insect parts, yeast, molds, and many other potential contaminants.
 Other might tell you it is the final product of the sugar cane mill, before being shipped to sugar refineries.
 Generally, refined sugar is produced in facilities away from the raw cane sugar mills.
 The FDA defines raw sugar thus:

 The raw sugar products being sold look simply like a light brown sugar with large crystal sizes.
 And again, they could be anything.
 One product does not have to be the same thing as another.
 But what they probably are is a cruder stage of the sugar production process, before “white sugar” is completely refined.

 In the United states, this is called turbinado sugar, named after the centrifuge it is spun in, and in the U.K. a similar sugar is called demerara sugar, but this is larger grained and it is made on Mauritius, an Island off the coast of Madagascar, where the sugar cane is grown in volcanic soil.
 It’s still refined, not raw.